To get started, refer to this source code for the models that we’ll be using.

 that way the object doesn’t grow too large (see note below).

 <groupname>_Inbox_<date> for groups, which will look like

 Riak performs best with objects under 1-2MB.
-Objects larger than that can hurt performance, especially many siblings are being created.
+Objects larger than that can hurt performance, especially when many siblings are being created.
 We will cover siblings, sibling resolution, and sibling explosions in the next chapter.

 Keeping our story straight with repositories

 Now that we’ve figured out our object model, please refer to this source code for the repositories that we’ll be using.